cjami/WeatherSample/README.md

 ![Screenshots](screenshots.png)

 ### Notes:
 - `android:usesCleartextTraffic="true"` - (for API level 23+) this is because MockWebServer uses plain text communication by default.
-Having this property set is not ideal for a release build.
-A solution would involve generating and applying our own SSL certificate which ventures out of the scope of this project.
+Having this property set is not ideal for a release build. ~~A solution would involve generating and applying our own SSL certificate which ventures out of the scope of this project.~~ Now uses manifest merging as a solution.
 - `WeatherViewModel` should have been driven out by a unit test but was instead driven out by the instrumentation test for `MainActivity`.
 - *ACCESS_FINE_LOCATION* is used instead of *ACCESS_COARSE_LOCATION*.
 While using a coarse location would be ideal for this kind of application, the location services (in Google Play Services) were not picking up inputted gps coordinates on my emulator (Nexus 5 Android Pie) when requesting a coarse location.
 - The case where the location permission is *not* granted by the user is currently not handled by the application.